wimmatthyssen/Azure-Backup/README.md

 This repository contains Azure PowerShell and PowerShell scripts used to perform all kind of Azure Backup related tasks. 🚀

 You can find more information about these scripts on my blog: https://wmatthyssen.com

+Currenently this repository holds the following PowerShell scritps:

+Configure-WindowsDefenderAntivirus-Antivirus-Exclusions-MicrosoftAzureBackupServerv3.ps1

+More information about the Template Customization Windows Server 2016/2019 script can be found on my blog: https://wmatthyssen.com/2021/02/04/microsoft-azure-backup-server-mabs-antivirus-exclusions/